MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 ---
-title: "Tutorial: Allocate add-ons to environments (preview) | Microsoft Docs"
+title: Tutorial: Allocate add-ons to environments (preview)
-description: This tutorial will demonstrate how to use allocate add-ons to environments manually as well as programmatically.
+description: Learn how to use allocate add-ons to environments manually, as well as programmatically.
 author: laneswenka
-ms.reviewer: laneswenka
+ms.reviewer: sericks
 ms.component: pa-admin
 ms.topic: reference
 ms.date: 08/01/2023